George Melendez Wright: Death and legacy

 In February 1936, Wright along with his friend and colleague Roger Toll (Superintendent of Yellowstone National Park), and several other park service members, were notified by the Secretary of the Interior that the President had designated them members of a Commission “…to formulate policies and plans for the establishment and development of international parks, forest reserves and wildlife refuges along the international boundary between Mexico and the United States.”
 After several successful days exploring what is now Big Bend National Park with park and forest representatives from Mexico, the American contingent moved west to look at other potential border parks.
 On February 25, Wright and Toll died in an automobile accident near Deming, New Mexico.
 George Wright was 31.
-The Park Service was devastated by the loss of two of their most prominent colleagues.
-Had he lived, Wright likely would have become one of America’s most influential conservationists.

 The historian Richard West Sellars called Wright's vision for the management of national parks "truly revolutionary, penetrating beyond the scenic façades of the parks to comprehend the significance of the complex natural world.”
 Wright was also featured in Ken Burns and Dayton Duncan's 2009 documentary, "National Parks: America's Best Idea."
 The George Wright Society is named in his honor.
+Wright Mountain in Big Bend National Park was officially named after him in 1948.